 When you are pulled over for speeding, you will be issued a citation.
 This citation will contain information concerning your offense and how you can dispute it.
 After entering a plea of “not guilty,” you will get a trial date.
 The trial is an opportunity to prove your innocence to the court.
 You have the power to call witnesses to corroborate your story, but the prosecution may also call witnesses to disprove your story.
 Additionally, the officer who issued your citation will also give their account of the events.
 Getting help from a defense attorney means having an experienced lawyer fighting the evidence against you and working to prove to the judge that you did not commit the offense.

 Speeding in a reduced speed school zone is a class C misdemeanor.
 Class C misdemeanors have a possible jail term of up to 90 days and a maximum fine of $750.
 If you are charged with speeding in a school zone, an experienced attorney is especially necessary to help you pursue a favorable outcome in your case.

 Racing other vehicles on Utah’s roads is another offense that you should consider hiring an attorney to handle.
 “Speed contests or exhibitions” are class B misdemeanors, meaning they have a penalty of up to six months in jail and fines up to $1,000.
 An experienced attorney can help you pursue more lenient penalties like community service, as opposed to steep criminal fines.

 Salt Lake City Criminal Defense Attorneys Will Help You Dispute Your Speeding Citations

-If you or a family member is having trouble with speeding tickets, you should contact an experienced Salt Lake City criminal defense attorney today.
+If you or a family member is having trouble with speeding tickets, you should contact an experienced Salt Lake City criminal defense lawyer today.
 Overson Law, PLLC provides its clients with dedicated legal representation for speeding cases.
 To schedule a free consultation with Darwin Overson, call us at (801) 758-2287 or reach us online.